 Is it possible for someone to have so much and still be so poor?
 Perhaps this is what Jesus meant when He asked "what does it profit a person to gain the whole world but lose their own soul?

-What might loving like Jesus look like in your home, work and neighborhood?
-Who are those hard to love, seemingly undeserving people in your life that you could serve with a 3 foot long heaping spoonful of mercy, compassion and forgiveness?
+What might loving as Jesus look like in your home, work, and neighbourhood?
+Who are those hard to love, seemingly undeserving people in your life that you could serve with a 3-foot long heaping spoonful of mercy, compassion, and forgiveness?